 Roots for dyeing should be harvested in the fall.
 Choose the largest roots, and then either use them fresh or dry them for later use.

 Red dye vats are prepared similar to yellow dye vats, except for one thing.
-A red dye bath should never reach the boiling point; otherwise, it will lose the red color.
+A red dye bath should never reach the boiling point; otherwise, it will lose the red colour.
 To get the brightest red, an additional mordant process may be required.

-This is my favorite plant, not only for dyeing but for its awesome herbal properties.
+This is my favourite plant, not only for dyeing but for its awesome herbal properties.
 Woad (Isatis tinctoria) is one of the few broad-spectrum antibiotic plants.
 In the dye world, woad is one of the few blue dye plants.
 While both woad leaves and roots are used in herbal preparations, it is only the leaves that are used in natural dyeing.

 Woad is a biannual plant, with the first year leaves being preferred for dyeing, and the fall first-year roots being preferred for medicine.

 Woad will produce a large number of seeds and has been classed as a potentially invasive plant in the Western states.
 However, if you are using it for both dye and medicine, you probably will not have a problem.
 Just don’t let it self-seed in its second year.

 The colours achievable from woad are wide and varied, if you want to know how to extract blue from the woad plant or any of its other beautiful colours, you can check out “extracting indigo from the woad plant” and “the colours of the woad plant” on the blog, Wearing Woad.

 Are you ready to explore natural dyes from your herb garden?